ssrg-vt/FoxDec/README.md

     stack build --profile
-    time stack exec --profile -- foxdec-exe ./config/config.dhall examples/tar tar +RTS -p less foxdec-exe-.prof
+    time stack exec --profile -- foxdec-exe ./config/config.dhall examples/tar tar +RTS -p less foxdec-exe.prof

 ## How to use <a name="usage"></a>
 These are instructions for a quickstart on ELF files.
-For more information, we refer to the [user manual](./foxdec/docs/manual/foxdec_manual.pdf).
+For more information, see [here](#docs).
 <p style="text-align: center;">
   <img style="border: 3px solid #555;" src="./foxdec/docs/overview/overview.png" alt="FoxDec Overview" width="90%"/>
 </p>